-In August 2018, the FASB clarifies the accounting for costs of implementation activities performed in a cloud computing arrangement that is a service contract.
+The Company adopted on January 1, 2020, the new guidance which clarifies the accounting for costs of implementation activities performed in a CCA that is a service contract.
 The amended guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
-The amended guidance is effective for public companies for annual and interim periods in fiscal years beginning after December 15, 2019.
-The Company will adopt the new guidance when effective and is currently finalizing its review of the impact the amended guidance may have on its consolidated financial statements, which is not expected to be material.
+The Company elected to apply the new guidance prospectively all implementation costs incurred in CCA existing on or after January 1, 2020.
+The new guidance did not have a material impact on the Company's consolidated financial statements since the major part of existing and new CCA that are service contracts did not generate significant implementation costs.
+The new guidance is similar to past practice when applied to the most significant implementation activities incurred in existing CCA.